ajinkyakadu/DynamicXRayCT/README.md

 ## 🚀 Dynamic Tomographic Reconstruction

-In the realm of dynamic tomographic imaging, capturing discrete objects with smooth boundaries that vary over time has always been a challenging task, especially with limited measurements at each time point. **DynamicXRayCT** addresses this challenge head-on.
-Our approach synergistically combines spatial and temporal information of dynamic objects, leveraging the level-set method for image segmentation and a sinusoidal basis for motion representation.
-This fusion results in a computationally efficient and easily optimizable variational framework.
+In dynamic tomographic imaging, capturing discrete objects with smooth boundaries that vary over time has always been a challenging task, especially with limited measurements at each time point. **DynamicXRayCT** addresses this challenge by advanced algorithm.
+Our approach combines spatial and temporal information of dynamic objects, using the level-set method for image segmentation and a sinusoidal basis for motion representation.
+This results in a computationally efficient and easily optimizable variational framework called Dynamic Shape Sensing (DSS).
 Our method stands out by enabling the reconstruction of high-quality 2D or 3D image sequences with just a single projection per frame.

 ## 🌈 Key Features

 - **Temporal Image Reconstruction**: Achieve high-resolution imaging with limited measurements.